stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Using Python

-### Use Tools that Provide Multiple Versions of Python
+### Install Python With Tools That Support Multiple Versions

 Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
 This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
 This also ensure that you can use a separate version of Python for each project.

 If your operating system includes a Python installation, avoid using it.
 This Python installation is for operating system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
-This copy of Python also should be [specially marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.
+An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.

+> Tools like [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) enable switching between Python versions by using [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
+These builds are not supported by the Python development team.

 ### Use The Most Recent Version of Python That You Can

 For new projects, choose the most recent stable version of Python 3.
 This ensures that you have the latest security fixes, as well as the fastest performance.

-For existing projects, upgrade them as new Python versions are released.
+Upgrade your projects as new Python versions are released.
 The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
 If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

 Avoid using Python 2.
 It is not supported by the Python development team or by the developers of most popular Python libraries.